minprog/app-studio/info/10 Syllabus.md

 ## Getting started

-You are expected to complete the provided exercises, attend most office hours, submit five fully working practice apps, as well as a final project.
+You are expected to complete the provided exercises, attend most office hours, submit seven fully working apps, improve on those apps for your portfolio, and confer with your mentor regularly.

 - Check if your [personal timetable](https://datanose.nl/) shows App Studio.
 - Come to the first session to get acquainted to the staff.